Frequently Asked Questions

 No, participating in the co-op program is not mandatory, although it is beneficial for the student and the employer.
 About 86-97% of an engineering class at the University of Akron participates in the co-op program.

-The registration fee through ZipLine is $55 for the semester.
+The registration fee through My Akron is $125 for the semester.

 Yes, you are considered a full-time student even though the co-op "class" is credit/no credit.
 If you need a letter for insurance, university housing, or scholarship to show your full-time status, please let us know and we will provide one.